Smoking Turkey not only keeps it nice and juicy, but it also imparts some really delicious flavors into the meat.

 Best Wood For Smoking Turkey

-Choosing the best wood for smoking your turkey depends on the kind of flavors you want to achieve.
+Choosing the best woods to smoke turkey meat depends on the kind of flavors you want to achieve.
 Some woods are sweeter than others, and some have more intense flavors.

 Expert smokers like to combine different types of wood to invent new and exciting smoky flavors.